Sense: Artificial sensation and perception

 Machine perception is the capability of a computer system to interpret data in a manner that is similar to the way humans use their senses to relate to the world around them.
 Computers take in and respond to their environment through attached hardware.
 Until recently, input was limited to a keyboard, joystick or a mouse, but advances in technology, both in hardware and software, have allowed computers to take in sensory input in a way similar to humans.

 Culture

-In the time of William Shakespeare, there were commonly reckoned to be five wits or five senses.
-At that time, the words "sense" and "wit" were synonyms, so the senses were known as the five outward wits.
-This traditional concept of five senses is common today.